 Influencers are an investment

 Influencer marketing has been part of beauty eCommerce strategies for the past few years, and it’s not going anywhere soon.
-The British Beauty Council’s 2020 Value of Beauty report found influencer marketing had once more given the industry a notable boost in economic capacity, expanding on a 2017 study, which found for every $1 spent on influencer marketing, brands secured a return of investment of around $11.45.
+The British Beauty Council’s 2020 Value of Beauty report found influencer marketing had once more given the industry a notable boost in economic capacity, expanding on a 2017 study, which found for every $1 spent on influencer marketing, brands secured a return on investment of around $11.45.

 Harvard Business School reported that global spending on influencer marketing has risen from an estimated $2 billion in 2017 to about $8 billion in 2019, with one forecast showing that spending is expected to jump to $15 billion by 2022.